This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 3. Learn about The City’s Past as a Textile Superpower

 From the 18th century onwards, Liberec was home to a thriving textile industry.
-Hence its nickname as the Manchester of Bohemia.
+This is why Liberec is known as the Manchester of Bohemia.
+Kind of like Lodz, Poland’s Manchester.

 In the 19th century, Liberec flourished.
 It was then that Johann Liebieg and his brother Franz founded a textile company there, turning Liberec from an unknown town into a modern, wealthy city.